Peoria Divorce Lawyer

 There are several reasons why someone would want to pursue a legal separation versus a divorce.
 Some people need a cooling-off period before they can resolve their financial and custody issues or simply want to try living apart.

 Others may not want to get divorced for religious reasons.
 They may have no interest in remarrying, so they stay legally married and resolve their financial and custodial issues through the legal separation.
 If they do eventually get divorced, they do not have to go through all those issues again – or at least not as many of them.
+Others stay legally married for the benefit of health insurance or other tangible, practical benefits.

 Couples who legally separate can file a motion to convert their separation to a divorce in the event they want to change their legal status from separated to divorced.
 In the meantime, the parties live separately from each other or together in the same home, but the community property rules that create joint property and debt have been terminated.